The Clarendon Chronicle was launched in 2010-11. It is produced entirely by Clarendon Scholars and put together by the Clarendon Scholars' Council.

 Trinity Term 2017

-Along with news of what scholars got up to in Trinity Term 2017, this Chronicle edition offers some tips to those of you coming to Oxford for the first time and an article from a part-time scholar who is completing her DPhil in Australia.
+Along with the latest news from Trinity Term 2017, this Chronicle edition offers some tips to those of you coming to Oxford for the first time, as well as an article from a part-time scholar who is completing her DPhil in Australia.

 Hilary Term 2017